bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

 You've now completely configured the creating of the database, but now it's time to actually create the database.

-Creating the database is really easy, simply install the database driver of your choice (we recommend `tenancy/db-driver-mysql`) through composer.
+Creating the database is really easy, simply install the database driver of your choice (we recommend installing `tenancy/db-driver-mysql`) through composer.

 You should now be able to create a new Database, by simply creating a new tenant.

 ## Changing the connection
-There's one package responsible for changing of the connection and that is `affects-connections`.
-Once a tenant is identified, it will creating a new `tenant` connection which will direct to the database that we setup earlier.
+There's one package responsible for changing the connection and that is `affects-connections`.
+Once a tenant is identified, it will create a new `tenant` connection which will direct to the database that we setup earlier.
 So let's get started on this installation.

 First, install the package by running:
 ```bash